demidenm/openneuro_glmfitlins/README.md

 #### 5b.
 On HPC cluster

 Within the `cluster_jobs` subfolder, submit the job with the OpenNeuro ID and the task name.
-Note: Update your SBATCH specific information (e.g. partition `-p`, account `-a`, mail options `--mail-user` and run time `--time` for larger datasets)
+Note: Update your SBATCH specific information (e.g.  mail options `--mail-user`, partition `-p`, account `-a`, and run time `--time` for larger datasets)

 **Basic usage:**